 Shropshire Flower Fields

-New for this year, and teamed up with Shropshire Festivals to open another flower field in the midlands to explore.
+New last year, and teamed up with Shropshire Festivals to open another flower field in the midlands to explore.
 Tickets will be available in July with expected peak season to be late July / early August.
 There’s not a lot of detail on the website but the field will be located near Chetwynd Aston, Shropshire and you can join a mailing list to be the first to know.

 Cattows Farm PYO sunflowers